whitneyburton/portfolios/students/1703-back/chantal_justamond/20170607-chantal-justamond-m2.md

 ## Areas of Emphasis

 (What did you set out to accomplish this module?)
-This mod I wanted to really understand and know how to use this fancy new tools like Capybara, Rspec, Active Record.
+This mod I wanted to really understand and know how to use this fancy new tools like Capybara, Rspec, Active Record and feel comfortable with rails.
 Which in I believe I have done.

 ## Rubric Scores